The day has finally come, you have a crisp $100 bill in your hand and you have two choices...

 Warren Buffett is the last person in the world who needs to pick up change off the ground, but that does not stop him.
 He understands that it is the action and the principle behind it that counts, not the amount of money.

 Just like this story with Warren Buffett, the action of starting to invest is far more significant than the amount you invest.
-Recently, we wrote a piece on Warren Buffett about how he invests and how you too can invest like him.
-You can read it here.
+Recently, we wrote a piece on how Warren Buffett invests and how you can do it too.

 So, let's get the ball rolling and figure out how you can invest your first $100!